-- Report the incident immediately to the supervisor and clinical faculty to authorize medical evaluation.
-Supervisors are responsible for ensuring students are offered immediate medical care, appropriate diagnostics, and treatment. - Percutaneous Exposure (e.g., needle stick, cut, animal bite) Immediately wash or flush the exposed area with soap and water for 10 minutes. - Mucous Membrane Exposure (e.g., eyes, nose, or mouth) Flush the exposed area with water.
-If exposure is to the eyes, flush eyes (holding open) using the eyewash station for 10 minutes. - The student or supervisor should immediately notify the appropriate entity within the health care institution where the exposure occurs, to initiate testing of the "source patient" for HIV, hepatitis B, and hepatitis C infection.
+The student must report the incident immediately to the supervisor and clinical faculty to authorize medical evaluation.
+Supervisors are responsible for ensuring students are offered immediate medical care, appropriate diagnostics, and treatment.

+Percutaneous Exposure (e.g. needle stick, cut, animal bite) - Immediately wash or flush the exposed area with soap and water for 10 minutes.

+Mucous Membrane Exposure (e.g. eyes, nose, or mouth) - Flush the exposed area with water.
+If exposure is to the eyes, flush the eyes (holding open) using the eyewash station for 10 minutes.

+The student or supervisor should immediately notify the appropriate entity within the health care institution where the exposure occurred to initiate testing of the "source patient" for HIV, hepatitis B, and hepatitis C infection.
 It is important for rapid HIV testing to be completed with results available within a few hours.
 Each institution has its own procedures for obtaining "source patient" testing, and supervising faculty should know these procedures.
 If there is uncertainty about whom to contact within the host institution, instructions should be obtained from one or more of the following:

-- Employee health office
+Employee health office

-- Charge nurse for the floor or unit where the exposure occurred
+Charge nurse for the floor or unit where the exposure occurred

-- Infection control nurse
+Infection control nurse

-- Administrative officer of the day
+Administrative officer of the day

-- Clinic director (for outpatient sites)
+Clinic director (for outpatient sites)

-- Once the necessary "source patient" testing has been ordered, seek medical treatment as soon as possible after the incident (see below for specific instructions).
+Once the necessary "source patient" testing has been ordered, the student should seek medical treatment as soon as possible by immediately reporting the injury to the faculty supervisor.

-- Notify Assistant Dean for Student Affairs of incident at 803-608-7770 between the hours of 9am-9pm.
-Leave a message with your return phone number if there is no answer.
-If there is no response within one hour, call the Office of Academic Affairs at 803-777-7412.

-- Steps to Take When an Injury Occurs:

-- Immediately report the injury to your faculty supervisor.
-For non-life-threatening injuries or illnesses, in which medical treatment may be necessary the faculty supervisor and injured student together will immediately call CompEndium Services (available 24/7) at 877-709-2667 to report the injury.
+Non-life-threatening injuries or illnesses for which medical treatment may be necessary - The faculty supervisor and injured student together will immediately call CompEndium Services (available 24/7) at 877-709-2667.

-Note: In case of a life-threatening injury or illness, dial 911 or go to the nearest emergency room and contact your supervisor and CompEndium as soon as possible.
-CompEndium will assist in processing and scheduling the employee's work-related injury for treatment and claims handling with the university's insurance provider.
+Life-threatening injuries or illnesses - Dial 911 or go to the nearest emergency room and contact your supervisor and CompEndium Services as soon as possible.
+CompEndium will assist in processing and scheduling the student's work-related injury for treatment and claims handling with USC's insurance provider.